commandpostsoft/parse-stack/README.md

 For any `after_*` hook, return values are not needed since Parse does not utilize them.
 You may also register as many `after_save` or `after_delete` handlers as you prefer, all of them will be called.

+`before_save` and `before_delete` hooks have special functionality and multiple ways to halt operations:

+1. **Using `error!` method**: Calling `error!` will return an error response to Parse Server
+2. **Returning `false`**: Webhook blocks can return `false` to halt the operation
+3. **ActiveModel callbacks**: When the webhook returns a Parse object, its `before_save` callbacks are executed and can halt by returning `false`

-`before_save` and `before_delete` hooks have special functionality.
-When the `error!` method is called by the provided block, the framework will return the correct error response to Parse with value provided.
-Returning an error will prevent Parse from saving the object in the case of `before_save` and will prevent Parse from deleting the object when in a `before_delete`.
-In addition, for a `before_save`, the last value returned by the block will be the value returned in the success response.
-If the block returns nil or an `empty?` value, it will return `true` as the default response.
-You can also return a JSON object in a hash format to override the values that will be saved.
-However, we recommend modifying the `parse_object` provided since it has dirty tracking, and then returning that same object.
-This will automatically call your model specific `before_save` callbacks and send the proper payload back to Parse.
+Any of these approaches will prevent Parse from saving the object in `before_save` or deleting the object in `before_delete`.

+For `before_save` webhooks, the object returned by the block becomes the response.
+We recommend modifying the `parse_object` provided (which has dirty tracking) and returning it.
+This automatically calls your model-specific `before_save` callbacks and sends the proper payload back to Parse.
 For more details, see [Cloud Code BeforeSave Webhooks](http://docs.parseplatform.org/cloudcode/guide/#beforesave-triggers)

 ```ruby
 # recommended way